Rmendez1812/Portfolio_Project/README.md

 Here are the critical requirements necessary to develop a portfolio that satisfies a typical hiring manager’s needs:

-The following criteria has been applied to the html and css to accomplish the follwing.
+The following criteria has been applied to the html and css to accomplish the following.

 ```
 GIVEN I need to sample a potential employee's previous work